 5 creative Ideas for graphic design portfolio projects as a beginner!

+A portfolio for graphic designers is an absolute must, beginner or not!
 When you are just starting out, this is your “cutting your teeth” stage in your design career, but it doesn’t mean you can’t have creative fun and have great portfolio elements, to boot.
 Here are some ideas you can use.

 - Ask to design for friends and family who have a business